Construction & Property

 • Criminal justice accommodation

-The government is exploring whether to extend the exemption to medium sites (10-49 dwellings).
-This is part of the SME housebuilder support package announced in May 2025.
+The government considered extending the exemption to medium sites (10-49 dwellings) as part of the SME housebuilder support package announced in May 2025, but did not adopt it in the final regulations.

 Levy rates